whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “Maybe they want to kill the Dealer.”

 “It’s kind of discouraging when you say things like that,” said Izzy after a moment.
 “All right.
-I don’t know much about Potential except that I have a lot of it.
+I don’t know much about Aptitude except that I have a lot of it.
 Can I—”

 _“Nono don’t.”_

-“Esmeralda says No. I say Not only No, But Fuck No. It’s not just that they’d kill you.
-They could probably control your Potential and use it against us… Look, right now getting that Glock is the biggest thing we need to worry about.
+“Esmeralda says No. I say ot only No, but Fuck No. It’s not just that they’d kill you.
+They could probably control your Aptitude and use it against us… Look, right now getting that Glock is the biggest thing we need to worry about.
 Esmeralda, can you tell if the Nazgûl are armed?”

-_“...Knives, but no guns or grenades or anything,”_ she said after a minute.
+_“…Knives, but no guns or grenades or anything,”_ she said after a minute.

 “Esmeralda says no guns.
 Knives only.
 So here’s what we do.
 I will go and engage them, get their attention.
 You time it as best you can, walk—<i>walk</i>, you hear me?
 Don’t hustle, be cool—over to your bike, unlock the side panel, get your gun.
 Make sure it’s loaded and the safety is off.
 The safety is _off_, all right?”